amita-roy/Resume/README.md

 # Resume

-> Resume in English ans Swedish
+> Resume in English and Swedish